Travis Scott: 2019–2020: Look Mom I Can Fly, JackBoys, and "The Scotts"

-2021–present: Return to performing and Utopia
+2021–2022: Return to performing

 From mid to late-2020, Scott began teasing his fourth studio album Utopia.
 On January 15, 2021, Scott released a remix of "Goosebumps" with producer HVME.
 After canceling the third annual Astroworld Fest due to the COVID-19 pandemic, Scott announced the return of the festival in 2021 and expanded it to a multi day format.
 On April 30, Scott was collaborated with Baby Keem on the song "Durag Activity" from his album The Melodic Blue.
 In June, Scott announced a collaboration between Dior and Cactus Jack for the 2022 Summer Men's collection.

 On August 28, Scott was featured on Kanye West's tenth studio album Donda on the song "Praise God" also with Baby Keem.
 On September 3, Scott appeared on Drake's Certified Lover Boy on the song "Fair Trade", which peaked in the top 10 of the Hot 100 at number three.
 On October 8, Don Toliver released an album Life of a Don, which featured Scott on songs titled "Flocky Flocky" and "You".
 On October 30, 2021, Scott closed out day 3 of Rolling Loud NYC.
 During the set he performed the unreleased song "Escape Plan" and a preview of another unreleased track off Utopia.
 In November 2021, he announced new music to be released on November 5, 2021; he was believed to release a project reportedly titled Dystopia, but instead he released a two-song single "Escape Plan / Mafia".

 On April 22, 2022, Scott was featured on his first song since the Astroworld Festival crowd crush, "Hold That Heat" alongside Future and producer Southside.
 On April 27, 2022, the Primavera Sound festival announced that Scott is scheduled to perform at their festivals held in Buenos Aires, Santiago, and São Paulo respectively.
 On May 15, 2022, he performed at the 2022 Billboard Music Awards.
 This performance was his first since the Astroworld Festival tragedy in 2021.
 On August 6, 2022, Scott performed his first solo show since the Astroworld Festival tragedy at The O2 Arena in London.
 That month, it was also announced that Scott would begin a Las Vegas nightclub residency titled "Road to Utopia" in September.
 On December 2, Scott appeared on Metro Boomin's second studio album Heroes & Villains in four tracks including "Raindrops (Insane)", "Trance" (alongside Young Thug), "Niagara Falls (Foot or 2)" (alongside 21 Savage), and "Lock on Me" (alongside Future), as well as background vocals on "Creepin'" (with The Weeknd and 21 Savage).